Gertrude Mary Powys

 Gertrude Mary Powys (6 October 1877 – 23 April 1952) was a British artist, notable for her portraits of members of the literary Powys family, including John Cowper Powys and Llewelyn Powys.

 Early life

 Gertrude Mary Powys was born in Brailsford, Derbyshire, in 1877, the fourth child and eldest daughter of the eleven children of Mary Cowper Johnson (1849–1914) and the Reverend Charles Francis Powys (1843–1923).
 Her siblings included the writers John Cowper Powys, Theodore Francis Powys, Llewelyn Powys, and Philippa Powys.
-Another sister, Marian Powys-Grey, became a world authority on old lace.
+Another sister, Marian Powys, became a world authority on old lace.

-Gertrude was educated at home, and then studied art at the Slade School of Fine Art and the Academie de La Grande Chaumière in Paris.
+Gertrude was educated at home and then in 1898 studied art at the Yeovil School of Art and Science with her sister Marin Powys.
+Gertrude Powys subsequently studied art at the Slade School of Fine Art, University College, London in 1903.
+In 1913/14 she studiedb at the Academie de La Grande Chaumière in Paris.
 Between 1910–23 she lived at Montacute Vicarage, Somerset, with her father.
 Following her father's death in 1923, she returned to artistic study in Paris, before settling with her sister Philippa at Chydyok in East Chaldon, Dorset.